 Mick Doyle is a former two time World Muay Thai champion.
 Born and raised in Dublin Ireland Mick began fighting professionally at the age of 16 and emigrated to the United States in 1986.
 On April 25th, 1996, Mick was appointed Head Coach of the first ever United States Muay Thai Team.
 In May of that year Mick traveled with the team to Thailand to train and compete in the Princes Cup World Championship where they took third place.
 He was also the first ever promoter to stage a legitimate National Kickboxing and Muay Thai championship tournament in association with the International Kickboxing Federation (IKF).
-He has worked with many federations and sanctioning bodies all around the world to ensure that the art of Muay Thai stays strong and continues to grow and gain worldwide popularity.
-To date he has trained 6 World Champions and 27 National Champions and continues to train fighters out of his gym in Omaha Nebraska.
+He has worked with many federations and sanctioning bodies all around the world to ensure that the art of Muay Thai stays strong and continues to grow and gain worldwide CLINT HEYLIGER Ariarn Clint Heyliger is the founder of the Unit of the Continuous and 27 National Champions and 28 Natio